carpentries-incubator/hpc-intro/_episodes/16-parallel.md

 ---
 title: "Running a parallel job"
 teaching: 30
-exercises: 30
+exercises: 60
 questions:
 - "How do we execute a task in parallel?"
+- "What benefits arise from parallel execution?"
+- "What are the limits of gains from execution in parallel?"
 objectives:
-- "Understand how to run a parallel job on a cluster."
+- "Construct a program that can execute in parallel."
+- "Prepare a job submission script for the parallel executable."
+- "Launch jobs with increasing degrees of parallel execution."
+- "Record and summarize the timing and accuracy of the results."
 keypoints:
-- "Parallelism is an important feature of HPC clusters."
+- "Parallel programming allows applications to take advantage of parallel hardware; serial code will not 'just work.'"
-- "MPI parallelism is a common case."
+- "Distributed memory parallelism is a common case, using the Message Passing Interface (MPI)."
 - "The queuing system facilitates executing parallel tasks."
+- "Performance improvements from parallel execution do not scale linearly."
 ---

 We now have the tools we need to run a multi-processor job.
 This is a very important aspect of HPC systems, as parallelism is one of the primary tools we have to improve the performance of computational tasks.

-Our example implements a stochastic algorithm for estimating the value of &#960;, the ratio of the circumference to the diameter of a circle.
+Our example implements a stochastic algorithm for estimating the value of π, the ratio of the circumference to the diameter of a circle.
-The program generates a large number of random points on a 1&times;1 square centered on (&frac12;,&frac12;), and checks how many of these points fall inside the unit circle.
+The program generates a large number of random points on a 1×1 square centered on (½,½), and checks how many of these points fall inside the unit circle.
-On average, &#960;/4 of the randomly-selected points should fall in the circle, so &#960; can be estimated from 4*f*, where *f* is the observed fraction of points that fall in the circle.
+On average, π/4 of the randomly-selected points should fall in the circle, so π can be estimated from 4*f*, where *f* is the observed fraction of points that fall in the circle.
 Because each sample is independent, this algorithm is easily implemented in parallel.